Jonitown/jonitown-website/README.md

 //CHANGELOG// --Progress--

 13.02.2024:
-            I mangaged to add a both, working and pleasing looking, interactiv sidebar.
+            I managaged to add a both, working and pleasing looking, interactiv sidebar.
             Also added Dark/Light Mode toggler